RgJeoung/TWN-Region-Analysis/README.md

 2. TWN Region
 3. logs

-TWN-Patterns indicate independent positions and shapes of water networks.
-And TWN-Regions are regions identified based on the high frequencies of water networks.
-Please see our paper if you wonder about output file meanings.
-Logs are logfile of TWN-Region-Analysis calculation.
+TWN patterns indicate independent positions and shapes of water networks within protein binding pocket.
+TWN regions are identified based on the TWN patterns.

+For better understanding of output files, you can read our paper.

 ## Contact (Questions/Bugs/Requests)
 Questions : Please ask our professor <nskang@cnu.ac.kr>